 The out-of-pocket limit is the most you'll pay for covered medical expenses during the plan year.
-Once the out-of-pocket limit has been met, the plan will pay 100 percent of covered charges for the rest of that year.
+Once the out-of-pocket limit has been met, the plan will pay 100 percent of allowed amounts for covered services for the rest of that year.
+The individual out-of-pocket limit applies only if you enroll without dependents.
+If you and one or more dependents enroll, the individual out-of-pocket limit applies for each member only until the family out-of-pocket limit has been met.
 Be sure to check your student guide, as there are some charges, such as non-essential health benefits, penalties and balance billed amounts that do not count toward the out-of-pocket limit.